What is your typical process for working with a new customer?

 What types of customers have you worked with?

-A. Helping untangle the knots that keep you from moving forward - whether you are a business owner facing the difficult decisions related to succession, an executive manager dealing with organizational change or an individual facing or desiring life changes that may seem overwhelming.
+Helping untangle the issues & beliefs that keep you from moving forward - whether you are a business owner facing the difficult decisions related to succession, an executive manager dealing with organizational change or an individual facing or desiring life changes that may seem overwhelming.

 You can't separate business decisions from your personal life, just as you can't separate your personal self from your work self.
 If you find yourself feeling frustrated or unable to move yourself forward, the co-active approach will help you get to the core of what is holding you back from having the life that you desire.

 Describe a recent project you are fond of.
 How long did it take?